Farthings & halfpenny errors and omissions

 This website is purely for Reference and comparison, along with comparing copper coins of your own collection to help prove there existence and the recognition they deserve.

 This website is solely for the love of coins and collecting them.
-Built by my self with the help of a clever chap called Mike sherwood a web designer inade to help beginners and any one looking to collect copper coins of normal issues and errors.
+Built by my self with the help of a clever chap called Mike sherwood a web designer in aid to help beginners and any one looking to collect copper coins of normal issues and errors.

 Ive collected coins since 1980 but its copper which i find the most fascinating due to the large amounts minted and the vast amount of varieties and errors that exist, infact i believe theirs so many different types it would be possible to fill a seaby/spinks or other catolog of just copper.

-If a collector has never seen a genuine example of a certain type of coin then this maybe the site is for you, cross referencing and checking could save any unsure collector a fortune.
-By the time you have reached the end of this website any unsure collector will feel that bit more confident and surer when buying there copper coins and hopefully bypass most collecting issues which happen to probably all of us pre internet days.
+If you the collector has never seen a genuine example of a certain type of coin this maybe the site is for you.
+Cross referencing and checking could save any unsure collector a fortune i hope by the time you have reached the end of this website any unsure collector will feel that bit more confident and surer when buying there copper coins and hopefully bypass most collecting issues which happend to probably all of us pre-internet days.

 This website was designed solely for the love of coins and that feeling of Utopia which i desperately wish to spread to give something back to the world of collecting.
-I wish us! the collectors to have a easier, safer, happier time collecting, after all farthing collectors are the most humble of coin collectors.
+I wish us ! the collector to have a easier, safer, happier time collecting, after all farthing collectors are the most humble of coin collectors.

 Were To Buy From

 Sadly their`s very few traditional coin shops left these days as most have closed down, but some antiques shops sell coins and there seems to be more collectable shops opening every day.

 Coin magazines are full of valuable information along with many dealers lists to view and if your lucky meetings and clubs maybe open near you and of course collectors fairs.